Yes, America's Anchorman is away for a few days, having a well-deserved break this week.

 They basically created a border.

-Libya was a the pilot program for John Kerry and Hillary Clinton's borderless world, because uh they toppled the uh Libyan government, so the Libyan government can't enforce its borders, so ISIS poured in, uh control the ports, and ISIS are now uh running uh all the refugees across the Mediterranean into uh Italy and into Europe.
+Libya was the pilot program for John Kerry and Hillary Clinton's borderless world because they toppled the Libyan government, so the Libyan government can't enforce its borders.

-Here's a headline from the Borderless World.
+Here's a headline from the borderless world.

 It's Angela Merkel's experiment that she's doing there.

-That's that's the the nub of the story.
+That's the nub of the story.

-I don't know, it's funny how that happens.
+It's funny how that happens.

-So these guys don't get the Ramadan wake up call and they burn down the refugee center.
+So these guys don't get the Ramadan wake-up call and they burn down the refugee center.

-Uh and that's just the bones of the story.
+And that's just the bones of the story.

 A massive fire at Dusseldorf's major international trade fair grounds.

-Uh this this is where the refugee center was.
+This is where the refugee center was.

-So this is one of the biggest international trade fair grounds in the developed world, in Dusseldorf in Germany.
+So this is one of the biggest international trade fair grounds in the developed world in Dusseldorf in Germany.

 And they decide to turn it into a refugee camp.